 How to improve

-Improving your sold cost recovery rate can be challenging, but it ultimately is one of the key influencers of a liquidation program’s financial performance.
+Improving your sold cost recovery rate can be challenging, but it ultimately is one of the key influencers of a discounting program’s financial performance.

 What it is

-This KPI is probably the single most important metric to prove the value of your liquidation program – It’s the most direct factor in your bottom line.
+This KPI is probably the single most important metric to prove the value of your discounting program – It’s the most direct factor in your bottom line.